kumu/docs/guides/import.md

 ## Common pitfalls

 Having trouble with your import?
+If Kumu is giving you an error message, click on the triangular error icon to see what is wrong.
+If Kumu just loads indefinitely, there's also likely something wrong with the format of your sheet(s).
 Here are a few common pitfalls...

 #### Not starting your file with the correct column headers